 The IP5000 is based on the patented IntraStor architecture, which provides self-healing and self-managing features that free up IT resources, Intransa said.

 The IP5000 Storage System has independent storage controllers and disk enclosures that are connected through a 2 Gigabit Ethernet switch.
 By keeping the controllers independent from the ATA disk drives, Intransa said, customers have the ability to separately increase performance and capacity as needed, without disrupting applications.

 Storage can be managed as a single pool from anywhere in the network, and storage management functions -- such as the virtual volume manager, mirroring and snapshots -- are implemented within the network.
-Additionally, discovery, fault management and failover are managed automatically
+Additionally, discovery, fault management and failover are managed automatically by the IP5000.

 Though the IP SAN market is still in its infancy, Intransa is not without competition.
 Several startups, including LeftHand Networks and EqualLogic Systems, are rolling out IP SAN technology at a rapid pace.

 Michael Peterson, president and senior analyst at Strategic Research Corp., Carpinteria, Calif., said that so far, EqualLogic has the best traction.
 "They are also more 'normal,' whereas Intransa and LeftHand create islands of storage," he said.